ErikJs001/piano-hand-opencv/README.md

 - Piano 🎹

 ## Project Description
-The program draws multiple lines on screen simulating a piano, with a hand tracker using MediaPipe, we detected our fingers, then we can positioned our fingers in the keys drawed and play specifics notes or some chords.
+The program draws multiple lines on screen simulating a piano, with a hand tracker using _MediaPipe_, we detected our fingers, then we can positioned our fingers in the keys drawed and play specifics notes or some chords.
 I'm an amateur musician who loves piano, I thought it could be entertained code a simple piano using _MediaPipe_ and _OpenCV_.

 I have several problems with sounds, but finally, with _pygame_, I was able to combine multiple sounds into one.
 In each frame, we detect the sounds that could be sound and add to an empty _.wav_ file, and finally after iteraing into each finger, we play the final sound.